biotope/biotope-element/docs/lifecycle.md

 Remember to always call it, otherwise no props will get changed, unless you do it manually - we don't advise it.

+When this hook finishes, it emits a non-bubbling `attributechanged` event with no `detail`.

 ### render
 This is the first hook provided by `biotope-element`.
 It's responsible for returning the HTML that results from the "variables" of the component (i.e. props, state, ...).